-The Phrygian mode is the 3rd mode of the major scale.
-It has a ‘flat 2’, ‘flat 3’, ‘flat 6’ and ‘flat 7’.
-In this post we are going to look at how to construct the phrygian mode and explain what it is.
+The Phrygian mode is the 3rd mode of the Major scale.
+It has a ‘flat 2, ‘flat 3, ‘flat 6’ and ‘flat 7.
+In this post, we are going to look at how to construct the phrygian mode and explain how it works.

 To understand the Phrygian mode, just like any other mode, you need to understand the concept of major scales.
 This means you need to know what a major scale is, what it sounds like and how to construct it.
 Read the post on major scales if you need to brush up on any of this theory.

 If you have read the post on guitar modes explained, you will already have a good idea of how modes work and this post will consolidate your knowledge by applying the relevant theory to the phrygian mode.